SharePoint/sp-dev-docs/docs/general-development/use-feature-upgrade-to-apply-new-sharepoint-master-pages-when-upgrading-fro.md

 ## Use custom upgrade code to reset a master page

-As the guidance in  [Deploy custom features to upgraded site collections in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/dn673579%28v=office.15%29.aspx) explains, when you upgrade from SharePoint 2010 to SharePoint 2013, the site collections in your farm will run in SharePoint 2010 compatibility mode by default.
+As the guidance in  [Deploy custom features to upgraded site collections in SharePoint](http://technet.microsoft.com/en-us/library/dn673579%28v=office.15%29.aspx) explains, when you upgrade from SharePoint 2010 to SharePoint, the site collections in your farm will run in SharePoint 2010 compatibility mode by default.
 Depending on the approach to upgrading your custom features that you've taken, you'll have deployed any given feature by using either one or two solution packages: